 Applications with an appropriate technical qualification, or equivalent qualification and experience from overseas, are also welcomed.

-Any prospective student who does not meet the above minimum entry requirement, but who has relevant professional experience, may still be eligible for admission.
+Additionally for the MSc Public Health for Development, successful candidates are expected to have lived in a developing country and worked in activities related to public health for a minimum of two years.Any prospective student who does not meet the above minimum entry requirement, but who has relevant professional experience, may still be eligible for admission.
 Qualifications and experience will be assessed from the application.

-Together with the ISIC Association and British Council IELTS we offer you the chance to receive up to £10,000 to expand your horizon and study abroad.
+Together with the ISIC Association and British Council IELTS, StudyPortals offers you the chance to receive up to £10000 to expand your horizon and study abroad.
 We want to ultimately encourage you to study abroad in order to experience and explore new countries, cultures and languages.